Table of contents |

 Q2: Are there forces around us that are invisible, for example, magnetism?
 Are there aspects of matter that are ‘invisible’ or not visible to the naked eye?
 What would the world be like if you could see such forces or such aspects of matter?

 Ans: Yes, electrostatic and magnetic forces are good examples of invisible forces.
 The atoms and molecules in a particular matter are so tiny that they cannot be seen with the naked eye.
 Similarly, sound and heat energy are transparent and cannot be seen.
 Although it is quite an exciting idea to see invisible things, their visibility could create a lot of issues too.
-For instance, if we are able to view the magnetic force, it might cause a lot of irritation to our senses.
+If we could see such powers, it would be very difficult to reason out things, and it would lead to a lot of confusion.

 Q3: What makes glass or water transparent (what is the scientific explanation for this)?
 Do you think it would be scientifically possible for a man to become invisible, or transparent?
 (Keep in mind that writers of science fiction have often turned out to be prophetic in their imagination!)